 Would you like to include more vegetables into your diet?
 Do you enjoy spicy foods?
 If you answered yes to both of those questions, then this vegan green bean recipe is for you!

 Not only does this recipe have a spicy kick, but it’s also practical for anybody who is unable to get fresh produce on a regular basis as it utilizes frozen green beans and canned tomatoes.
 What a great recipe for autumn when the abundance of fresh produce starts to wane.
 By adding a few spices that should be handy dandy in the spice cabinet to frozen and canned produce, this is a wonderful side dish to throw together to incorporate some more nutrition (and a some spice!) into a meal.

 Mean Green Beans is an easy, quick and flavorful side dish to add to a weeknight meal if you ever think you need a little extra spice or nutrition (or both) to your meal.
-Make it into a meal by serving on top of some plain brown rice or wholemeal bread.
+Make it into a meal by serving with your favorite starch (e.g. brown rice or wholemeal bread)